hollyouellette/stock-analysis/README.md

 # Analysis of Green Energy Stocks
-  VBA analysis of Green Energy stocks for 2017 & 2018.
+  VBA analysis of Green Energy Stocks for 2017 & 2018.

 ## Introduction & Project Overview